 - The Fellows must acknowledge and agree that they may have access to proprietary, confidential information, books, materials, and audio-visual works of the Liberty Mutual Research Institute for Safety and of other third parties, including, but not limited to, information or intellectual property of third parties licensed to the Liberty Mutual Research Institute for Safety.
 The Fellows agree that all such information, books, materials, audio-visual works and intellectual property shall be held in the strictest confidence, that they shall not reveal the same to any third parties, nor shall they make or retain any copies thereof upon termination of the Agreement, except as specifically agreed by the parties hereto in writing.

 - The Fellows acknowledge and agree that the foregoing obligations of confidentiality shall survive the termination or expiration of this Fellowship.

 ASSE Foundation and the Liberty Mutual Research Institute for Safety each reserve the right to terminate or change the terms of its respective participation in the future if one party determines that the Fellows topics of interest detract in any way from the focus of the collaboration.

-The final selection of the Fellows will be made by the ASSE Foundation Research Committee and two members from the ASSE Foundation Board of Trustees.
+The final selection of the Fellows will be made by the ASSE Foundation Research Committee.
 The committee will obtain comments regarding the scientific merit of each fellowship proposal from peer reviewers at the Liberty Mutual Research Institute for Safety who are unaffiliated with the proposed work.
 The committee will favor applied safety/health research projects that have broad, mainstream appeal to the general membership of ASSE.